Skip to main content

 But in all eventualities Ukraine is going to need an alliance of willing countries to help it defend itself.
 And for at least the next four years that same “coalition of the willing” will need to stand together in the defence of Europe itself – because what Trump is ready to do to Ukraine he is also ready to do to us.

-There are five action points that Western leaders should be urgently mobilising to achieve.
-First arm Ukraine to win: the combined economies of NATO are ten times bigger than Russia’s – and we have sophisticated weapons, intelligence sensors and control systems that could bring victory on the battlefield.
+There are five action points that western leaders should be urgently mobilising to achieve.
+First, arm Ukraine to win: the combined economies of Nato are 10 times bigger than Russia’s – and we have sophisticated weapons, intelligence sensors and control systems that could bring victory on the battlefield.
 Putting them to use to defend Ukraine is the best form of self defence for us.

 Second, seize all of Russia’s $300bn frozen assets and use them to fund Kyiv’s resistance: most of them are in Europe and could be got hold of without permission from Trump.

 Finally, we in Europe need to be prepared to spend more on our self defence.
-Rule of thumb estimates in British defence circles say we’re going to need to spend between four and seven per cent of GDP on defence if Russian aggression succeeds and America walks away from the defence of Europe.
+Rule of thumb estimates in British defence circles say we’re going to need to spend between 4% and 7% of GDP on defence if Russian aggression succeeds and America walks away from the defence of Europe.

 These are unpalatable figures, because they involve borrowing more and also reallocating priorities.
-One of the sorriest aspects to this situation is the incapability of front line politicians to face up to this fact, even as their own military commanders and civil servants discuss it openly.
+One of the sorriest aspects of this situation is the incapability of frontline politicians to face up to this fact, even as their own military commanders and civil servants discuss it openly.

 Hello.
 It looks like you’re using an ad blocker that may prevent our website from working properly.
 To receive the best experience possible, please make sure any ad blockers are switched off, or add https://experience.tinypass.com to your trusted sites, and refresh the page.